meeok/ScriptFiles/README.md

 # ScriptFiles
-This repo is for my js files
+This repo is for my script files